 In Subsection 104.07 (b) (3) replace it with the following:

 (3) A complete set of plans and specifications showing the proposed revisions relative to the original Contract.
 This portion of the submittal shall include design notes and construction details.
-The proposed plans and specifications shall be signed and sealed by Tthe Contractor’s Engineer. shall electronically seal the proposed plans and specifications.
+The Contractor’s Engineer shall electronically seal the proposed plans and specifications.

 In Subsection 104.07 (d) 3. replace it with the following:

-At the completion of the VECP design work, the Contractor shall furnish COOT any additional documentation such as surveys, geotechnical reports, documentation, or calculations and shop drawings required to complete the work.
+At the completion of the VECP design work, the Contractor shall furnish CDOT any additional documentation such as surveys, geotechnical reports, documentation, or calculations and shop drawings required to complete the work.

-At the completion of the project, the Contractor shall furnish COOT with PE-stamped Professional Engineer electronically sealed Record sets, and As-Constructed plans showing the VECP work.
+At the completion of the project, the Contractor shall furnish COOT with Professional Engineer electronically sealed Record sets, and As-Constructed plans showing the VECP work.